Kingsquee/Worldsong/databases/binaries/README.md

-This directory stores all databases, in the ".data" binary format.
+This directory stores all databases binaries.
+Since the rust compiler cannot load libraries with custom filenames/extension at compile time, we're using libPlayerData.so naming conventions, instead of the preferable Player.data.